AdityaBhagat05/climb-the-corporate-ladder/README.md

 10. **Launch the game**
     - Double-click the Unity `.exe` file to start the game.
-    - Enjoy your training experience!
+    - Enjoy your fun learning experience!

 ## 📂 File Structure